 However, Central Park took these changes in a positive stride as reforms were need of the hour.
 We saw a good growth momentum this year with a negligible dip in sales for a brief period.
 However, we feel that the market will recover and will be on an upswing by the start of the second quarter in 2018.

 - You have been majorly concentrated into the National Capital Region only since inception.
 Any specific reason for not entering into other markets so far and would this shift happen in the year 2018?

 We have considerable presence in NCR region with a majority of our projects in Gurugram – Central Park on Golf Course Road, Central Park Resorts and Flower Valley at Sohna Road.
 Right now, we are focusing on further development of Central Park Flower Valley project that will see an additional residential development of 250 acres.

-Having said that, we also forayed into commercial real estate with an investment of about Rs 2,000 crore.
+Having said that, we also forayed into the commercial real estate with an investment of about Rs 2,000 crore.
 Central Park will develop a 40 lakh sqft mixed-use project in Sector 67, Noida.
 Based on the ‘Walk to Work’ concept, the project will comprise of 16 lakh sqft each of office and residential space.
 Another 8 lakh sqft of retail space will also be developed offering a mix of retail complex, hospitality outlets, and schools within the project.

 - Do you think reforms like RERA and GST will help the real estate sector consolidate and operate under an organized format?
 Going ahead, how do you read their impact on India’s realty market?